Is wave-particle objectivity compatible with determinism and locality?

-The proposed experimental set-up is shown in Fig.~\ref{setup}.
+For a given photon we require the property of being a particle or a wave to be objective (intrinsic), that is, to be unchanged during its lifetime.
+This condition selects from the set of adequate HV theories those models that have meaningful notions of particle and wave \cite{it11}.
+For each photon, the hidden variable $\varLambda$ should determine unambiguously if the photon is a particle or a wave, thus allowing the partition of the set of hidden variables $\cL$ into two disjoint subsets, $\cL = \cL_\p \cup \cL_\w$, where the subscript indicates the property, particle or wave.

+The particle (wave) properties are abstractions of the particle (wave) counting statistics in open (closed) MZI, respectively.
+The behaviour of a particle (wave) in a closed (open) MZI is not constrained; this allows for significant freedom in constructing HV theories.
+Experimentally, the wave or particle behaviour depends only on the photon and the settings of the MZI: \be {p(a|b,c,\varLambda)= p(a|b,\varLambda)}, \ee for all values of $a$, $b$, $c$ and $\varLambda$.

+By replacing the single qubit ancilla with an entangled pair one can take advantage of both the quantum control and the space-like separation between events.
+The rationale behind the third qubit C is that it allows us to choose the rotation angle $\alpha$ after both qubits A (the photon) and B (the quantum control) are detected.
+This is not possible in the standard quantum WDC \cite{it11}, Fig.\ref{struc}c, where the quantum control B has to be prepared (by setting the angle $\alpha$) before it interacts with A. As discussed in Methods, there is a unique assignment of probabilities that satisfies all the requirements of adequacy, wave-particle objectivity and determinism.
+Adopting this assignment we reach the same level of incongruity as in \cite{it11}, since the probability $p(\lambda)$ of photon A being a particle or a wave is determined by the entanglement between B and C, \be p(\lambda)= (\eta,1-\eta). \ee

+This incongruity becomes an impossibility when the photon A and the entangled pair BC are prepared independently.
+In this case their hidden variables are generated independently; that is, a single HV $\varLambda$ not only has the structure $\varLambda= (\varLambda_1,\varLambda_2)$, where the subscripts 1 and 2 refer to the photon A and the pair BC, respectively, but the prior probability distribution of HV has a product form.
+To realize this condition experimentally we rely on the absence of the superluminal communication and a space-like separation of the two events.

+Unlike the typical Bell-inequality scenarios we have a single measurement setup which involves two independent HV distributions.
+Moreover, by performing the rotation $R_y(\alpha)$ and the detection $\D_\C$ sufficiently fast, such that the information about A and $\varLambda_1$ cannot reach the detector $\D_\C$, the detection outcome is determined only by $\varLambda_2$.
+Since being a wave (particle) is assumed to be an objective property of A, $\lambda= \lambda(\varLambda_1)$ is a binary function of the HV $\varLambda_1$ only.

+{\bf Contradiction.} We show in Methods that for $\eta \neq 0,1$ (these two cases correspond to an always closed or open MZI) the requirements of adequacy, wave-particle objectivity, determinism and local independence are satisfied only if \be \cos 2\alpha=0. \ee This proves our main theoretical result: determinism, local independence and wave-particle objectivity are not compatible with quantum mechanics for any $\alpha\ne {\pm\pi/4, \pm3\pi/4}$.
+We will later discuss how exactly a HV theory that satisfies the three classical assumptions is inadequate.

+{\bf Proposed experiment.} In figure \ref{setup} we show the proposed experimental setup for the entanglement-controlled delayed-choice experiment.
 Two pump pulses (blue) are incident on two nonlinear crystals and generate via spontaneous parametric down-conversion (SPDC) two pairs of entangled photons (red).
-One of the photons is the trigger and the other three are the computational qubits $A,B,C$, with $B$ and $C$ the EPR pair.
-This is in contrast with \cite{kaiser12} where only two particles are used to encode three qubits.
+One of the photons is the trigger and the other three are the photons A, B, C, with BC being the entangled pair.